acunningham3/388-Lab/README.md

 Lab Description:
   Using a function generator, control a servo with PWM

-Group Members:
+Group Members:\n
-  Adam Cunningham
+  Adam Cunningham,
-  Ryan McCarthy
+  Ryan McCarthy,
   James McCarthy